strategineer/personal-website/content/tabletop/fist/mission/jepstein_island.md

 {{< /rpg_table >}}

 [NPCs](/tabletop/fist/npcs):
-- Effrey Jepstein "Effrey Jepstein is my name, Money and sex trafficking is my game.", financier, wants to leave the island alive.
+- Effrey Jepstein "Effrey Jepstein is my name, money and sex trafficking is my game.", financier, wants to leave the island alive.
 - Jordan Cane "If looks can kill I'd be a holocaust", retired FBI agent turned playboy/actor, wants to leave the island alive and look good doing it.

 {{< quote >}}